Hubert Humphrey: Teaching and return to the Senate

-On January 4, 1970, Humphrey said the United States should cease tests of nuclear weapons during the continued conversations for potential strategic arms limitations between the United States and the Soviet Union while speaking to the National Retail Furniture association at the Palmer House.
+On January 4, 1970, Humphrey said the United States should cease tests of nuclear weapons during the continued conversations for potential strategic arms limitations between the United States and the Soviet Union while speaking to the National Retail Furniture Association.
 In February, Humphrey predicted Nixon would withdraw 75,000 or more troops prior to the year's midterm elections and the main issue would be the economy during an interview: "The issue of 1970 is the economy.
 Some of my fellow Democrats don't believe this.
 But this is a fact."
-On February 23, Humphrey disclosed his recommendation to Larry O'Brien for the latter to return to being Chair of the Democratic National Committee, a Humphrey spokesman reporting that Humphrey wanted a quick settlement to the issue of the DNC chairmanship.
-Solberg wrote of President Nixon's April 1970 Cambodian Campaign as having done away with Humphrey's hopes that the war be taken out of political context.
-In May, Humphrey pledged to do all that he was capable of to provide additional war planes to Israel and stress the issue to American leaders.
-Amid an August 11 address to the American Bar Association luncheon meeting, Humphrey called for liberals to cease defending campus radicals and militants and align with law and order.
+On February 23, Humphrey disclosed his recommendation that Larry O'Brien return as Chair of the Democratic National Committee, a Humphrey spokesman reporting that he wanted the issue of the DNC chairmanship settled quickly.
+Solberg wrote that Nixon's April 1970 Cambodian Campaign quashed Humphrey's hopes that the war be taken out of political context.
+In May, Humphrey pledged to do all he could to provide additional war planes to Israel and stress the issue to American leaders.
+Amid an August 11 address to an American Bar Association luncheon meeting, Humphrey called for liberals to cease defending campus radicals and militants and align with law and order.

 Humphrey had not planned to return to political life, but an unexpected opportunity changed his mind.
 McCarthy, who was up for reelection in 1970, realized that he had only a slim chance of winning even re-nomination for the Minnesota seat because he had angered his party by opposing Johnson and Humphrey for the 1968 presidential nomination, and declined to run.
 Humphrey won the nomination, defeated Republican Congressman Clark MacGregor, and returned to the U.S. Senate on January 3, 1971.
-Ahead of resuming his senatorial duties, Humphrey had a November 16, 1970, White House meeting with President Nixon as part of a group of newly elected senators invited to meet with the president.
+Ahead of resuming his duties, Humphrey had a November 16, 1970, White House meeting with Nixon as part of a group of newly elected senators.
 He was reelected in 1976, and remained in office until his death.
 In a rarity in politics, Humphrey held both Senate seats from his state (Class I and Class II) at different times.
 During his return to the Senate he served in the 92nd, 93rd, 94th, and a portion of the 95th Congress.
 He served as chairman of the Joint Economic Committee in the 94th Congress.